 Collect highly accurate spatial data quickly and easily, even in inaccessible areas.

-The applications for laser scanning equipment are endless – high accuracy, detailed surveys, visualisations of complex 3D structures and steel work, surveys of inaccessible areas, deformation monitoring and the production of models for BIM to name just a few.
-Many KOREC customers also report that it’s a great way to ‘add value’ to their client offering.
+The applications for laser scanning equipment in surveying are endless – high accuracy, detailed surveys, visualisations of complex 3D structures and steel work, surveys of inaccessible areas, deformation monitoring and the production of models for BIM to name just a few.
+KOREC customers across sectors including construction, civil engineering and rail also report that it’s a great way to ‘add value’ to their client offering.

-The main advantage of laser scanning in surveying is that it allows surveyors to collect large amounts of spatial data, quickly and easily, even in inaccessible, complex or dangerous areas.
+There are many benefits to laser scanning in surveying, but the main advantage is that it allows surveyors to collect large amounts of spatial data, quickly and easily, even in inaccessible, complex or dangerous areas.
 These data points combine to form a point cloud image of a physical object or survey area, allowing surveyors to map areas with high accuracy and in great detail, sometimes within just a few minutes.

-KOREC offers a range of 3D laser scanners for surveying: handheld, vehicle-mounted or tripod mounted, to suit both internal and external projects, as well as rail surveys.
+KOREC offers a range of 3D laser scanners for surveying, both vehicle-mounted and tripod-mounted, to suit both internal and external projects, as well as rail surveys.

 Laser scanning technology uses LiDAR to measure distance and build digital 3D models.
 At KOREC we are proud distributors of Trimble’s wide range of advanced, versatile and accurate 3D scanning systems.